kubernetes/community/contributors/guide/issue-triage.md

 Several SIGs consistently meet weekly or monthly to triage issues.
 Here are some details about their processes:

 ### Running a Triage Meeting: Tips from api-machinery
-According to SIG Chair Federico Bongiovanni (**[@fedebongio](https://github.com/fedebongio)**), triage meetings offer a great opportunity for newcomers to listen, learn, and start contributing.
-The SIG holds triage meetings every Tuesday and Thursday and archives meetings via its [Youtube playlist](https://www.youtube.com/playlist?list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R); here is an [example](https://www.youtube.com/watch?v=bRptR9vd4S8&list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R&index=2&t=13s).
+The api-machinery SIG has found that triage meetings offer valuable opportunities for newcomers to listen, learn, and start contributing. api-machinery hold triage meetings every Tuesday and Thursday and archive recordings via their [Youtube playlist](https://www.youtube.com/playlist?list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R); here is an [example](https://www.youtube.com/watch?v=bRptR9vd4S8&list=PL69nYSiGNLP21oW3hbLyjjj4XhrwKxH2R&index=2&t=13s).

-Federico says that consistency and a regular, fixed schedule are key to success.
-The SIG has noted that regular, small meetings are better than infrequent, large meetings.

-In a typical meeting, they sort through every issue that wasn't triaged since last meeting, using a simple query and issue # to track Open PRs and Issues.
+In a typical triage meeting, api-machinery members sort through every issue that they haven't triaged since the previous meeting, using a simple query and issue # to track Open PRs and Issues.
 They usually then:
 - read through the comments and the code briefly to understand what the issue is about.
 - determine by consensus if it belongs to the api-machinery SIG or not.
 If not, remove the `sig/api-machinery` label.
 - label other SIGs, if appropriate
 - discuss briefly the technical implications
 - assign people with expertise in the domain to review, comment, reject, etc.

-Some other pointers from Federico:
+api-machinery has found that consistently meeting on a regular, fixed schedule is key to the success of a triaging effort.
+More frequent, small meetings are better than infrequent, large meetings, they've found.
+A few other pointers:
 - We try to balance the load, and ask people if they are okay taking on an issue before assigning it to them
 - We skip issues that are closed
 - We also skip cherrypicks, because we consider that the code change was reviewed in the original PR